CHRISTINE CORLET WALKER

 Christine’s prior research has spanned a range of areas, including: mapping the distribution of sustainably certified crops in tropical areas (Cambridge Conservation Science Group, University of Cambridge); investigating the views of UK policy makers on measuring societal well-being (CUSP, University of Surrey); and evaluating the social impact of social entrepreneurship programmes in Scotland (Edinburgh Business School, Heriot Watt University).

 In addition to her research, Christine worked for three years as a consultant with charities and NGOs, leading projects across a range of sectors, from sustainability and social care, to community business, health and education.

 Christine holds an MSc in Ecological Economics from the University of Edinburgh, and a BA (Hons) in Natural Sciences (Zoology) from the University of Cambridge.

 Corlet Walker, C., 2018.
 Review: In Defense of Degrowth: Opinions and Manifestos, by Giorgos Kallis, edited by Aaron Vansintjan, Uneven Earth Press, 2018 (Ecological Economics, in press)

 Corlet Walker, C., Mair, S. and Druckman, A., 2018.
 A Theory of Change Approach for Measuring Economic Welfare Beyond GDP.
 CUSP Working Paper Series, No. 10.

-Tayleur, C., Balmford, A., Buchanan, G., Butchart, S., Corlet Walker, C., Ducharme, H., Green, R., Milder, J., Sanderson, F., Thomas, D., Tracewski, L., Vickery, J., Phalan, B., 2016.
-Where in the world are tropical crops certified, and what does it mean for conservation and poverty alleviation?
-(Biological Conservation, in review).
+Tayleur, C., Balmford, A., Buchanan, G.M., Butchart, S.H., Corlet Walker, C., Ducharme, H., Green, R.E., Milder, J.C., Sanderson, F.J., Thomas, D.H. and Tracewski, L., 2018.
+Where are commodity crops certified, and what does it mean for conservation and poverty alleviation?.
+Biological Conservation, 217, pp.36-46.